xshard/Shard/doc/build-osx.md

 Running
 -------

-Groestlcoin Core is now available at `./src/groestlcoind`
+Shard Core is now available at `./src/shardd`

 Before running, it's recommended you create an RPC configuration file.

-    echo -e "rpcuser=bitcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Groestlcoin/groestlcoin.conf"
+    echo -e "rpcuser=bitcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Shard/shard.conf"

-    chmod 600 "/Users/${USER}/Library/Application Support/Groestlcoin/groestlcoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Shard/shard.conf"

-The first time you run groestlcoind, it will start downloading the blockchain.
+The first time you run shardd, it will start downloading the blockchain.
 This process could take several hours.

 You can monitor the download process by looking at the debug.log file:
-    tail -f $HOME/Library/Application\ Support/Groestlcoin/debug.log
+    tail -f $HOME/Library/Application\ Support/Shard/debug.log

-Once dependencies are compiled, see [doc/release-process.md](release-process.md) for how the Groestlcoin-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see [doc/release-process.md](release-process.md) for how the Shard-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Other commands:
 -------

-    ./src/groestlcoind -daemon # Starts the groestlcoin daemon.
+    ./src/shardd -daemon # Starts the shard daemon.
-    ./src/groestlcoin-cli --help # Outputs a list of command-line options.
+    ./src/shard-cli --help # Outputs a list of command-line options.
-    ./src/groestlcoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/shard-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for groestlcoin development.
+You can use Qt Creator as an IDE, for shard development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.

 1. Make sure you installed everything through Homebrew mentioned above
 2. Do a proper ./configure --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "groestlcoin-qt" as project name, enter src/qt as location
+4. Enter "shard-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."